Skip to main content

 Phase Three will involve looking in detail in six Emergency Department/Urgent Treatment Centres.
 We will collect in-depth local data to add to the national data we looked at in Phase Two.
 This will include looking closely at staff records and patients' clinical records to tell us more detail about skill-mix in the organisations and the outcomes for patients.
 We will gauge how independently the types of practitioners assess and treat patients.
 We will also survey and interview patients so that we can understand their experience, and we will interview staff for their views.

 Phase Four will pull all the results together.
 We will ask our panels of patient and public involvement representatives and non-medical practitioners to help us again.
-We will make recommendations on skill-mix and levels of independence that will deliver the best outcomes for patients, for staff and for the National Health Service.
+We will make recommendations on skill-mix of staff, at what level of independence from senior medical staff that will deliver the best outcomes for patients, for staff and for the NHS.

 We will publicise our findings and evidence-based recommendations with professional, patient and public groups.
 We will use presentations, summaries, web-based video and social media to share our findings with patients, staff and employers.
 We will regularly update this web page.

-The study is being conducted over two-and-a-half years and started in March 2021.
+The study is being conducted over three-and-a-half years and started in March 2021.

 This study is an independent research project funded by the National Institute for Health Research Health Service and Delivery Research.
 Our National Institute for Health Research funding number is: NIHR131356.